Español English

 They are dioecious shrubs or evergreen trees of pyramidal bearing that reach 6 meters (19.68 feet) in height.
 The small needle-like leaves are light silvery green with a dark green central line.
 Male cones are yellow and b female cones are first green and then orange.
 They bloom in spring.

 These slow-growing plants are used as isolated specimens and to form hedges and bushes.
-They are ideal for gardens by the sea.
+Azores juniper is ideal for gardens by the sea.

 Juniperus brevifolia prefers full sun exposure but also grows in semi-shade.
-They resist occasional frosts.
+It resists occasional frosts.

 Water moderately all year long waiting for the substrate to dry completely.
-They resist drought well.
+Azores juniper resists drought well.

-They are quite resistant plants to the usual pests and diseases but they can be attacked by fungi if there is excess watering.
+Azores juniper is a quite resistant plant to the usual pests and diseases but they can be attacked by fungi if there is excess watering.

 Images of the shrub Juniperus brevifolia or Azores juniper